 Description of Care: Mr. Anyman is initially seen in the emergency department (ED) by Dr. Eddie Emergent and is later admitted to the hospital.
 Upon arrival in the ED, the patient is registered and all care provided is documented in the ED health care record system.
 Bob is subsequently admitted to the hospital and placed under the care of physicians from the general medicine clinical unit.
 During the hospitalization, Bob is provided care services by various clinical care teams which include medical services, nursing services, nutrition and dietary services, physical therapy services, and respiratory services.
 Non-clinical services are also provided by ancillary care teams.

-Bob’s medical care include a course of IV antibiotics, insulin injections to stabilize the blood glucose level.
+Bob’s medical care includes a course of IV antibiotics, insulin injections to stabilize the blood glucose level.
 Bob also suffered a joint injury as a result of the fall he had.
-Nursing services include administration of Bob’s medications and educating Bob about his condition and treatment.
+Nursing services includes administration of Bob’s medications and educating Bob about his condition and treatment.
 Bob is provided physical therapy services to improve his recovery from his joint injury.
 Bob is assessed by the hospital attending physician, Dr. Allen Attend, as medically fit for discharge.
 All care provided is documented in the hospital health care record system.

 Planning for discharge is initiated soon after admission as per hospital discharge planning protocol.
 Discharge planning is done by the in-patient case management team in collaboration with Bob’s care providers.
 The case management team also provides non-clinical services such as utilization review to ensure that provided health services is appropriate for billing purposes.
 All case management activities are documented in the hospital health care record system.